vetscience/HPGAP/README.md

       name: Cs-k2 # label of reference 2
       path: <HPGAP path>/Example/Input/Cs-k2.example.fa
 step1: # parameter settings for step1
+  variant_calling_mode: 'fast' # if fast mode is selected, base recalibration of gatk will be skipped to spead up the variant calling, otherwise, two rounds of base recalibration will be applied.
   variant_filtering:
     indel: 'QD < 2.0 || FS > 200.0 || ReadPosRankSum < -20.0' # The settings for indel filtering.
 To modify that, please check the manual of GATK4
     ldcutoff: '0.3' # cut off for filtering SNVs with high LD